peterlugtig/peterlugtig.github.io/content/courses/example/_index.md

 By the end of the course students will:

--	Obtain knowledge and skills in designing and applying survey research methods
+-	Obtain knowledge and skills in designing and applying survey research methods;
--	Understand the most important elements of design-based and model-based inference
+-	Understand the most important elements of design-based and model-based inference;
--	Understand trade-offs between bias, variance, and costs of survey sampling designs
+-	Understand trade-offs between bias, variance, and costs of survey sampling designs;
--	Understand the impact of survey design features on survey error and survey bias
+-	Understand the impact of survey design features on survey error and survey bias;
--	Obtain knowledge on survey data collection methods
+-	Obtain knowledge on survey data collection methods;
--	Apply the understanding of the methods discussed in the course to critically analyse an existing complex survey data survey
+-	Apply the understanding of the methods discussed in the course to critically analyse an existing complex survey data survey;
--	Understand how to perform the analysis in cases of missing data (item and unit-nonresponse)
+-	Understand how to perform the analysis in cases of missing data (item and unit-nonresponse);
--	Analyze survey data using the statistical software R
+-	Analyze survey data using the statistical software R;
 -	Present the findings from survey analysis conducted in R in form of a research paper and presentation.

+## Literature

+<ins>Books Weeks 1-9:</ins>

+- Stuart, Alan (1984).
+The ideas of sampling.
+Available online.
+Do not buy this book before the course starts and wait for instructions on how to obtain it.

+Book for missing data (weeks 46,47)

+- Van Buuren, Stef (2018).
+[Flexible Imputation of Missing Data](https://stefvanbuuren.name/publication/2018-01-01_vanbuuuren2018/).
+CRC/Chapman & Hall, FL: Boca Raton.
+Freely available from [https://stefvanbuuren.name/fimd/](https://stefvanbuuren.name/fimd/).

+<ins>Articles to be used throughout the course:</ins>

+All articles below are available by searching for the title in a search engine for academic publications.
+Doing so from within the UU-domain will show direct links. [www.scholar.google.com](https://www.scholar.google.com) is the teacher's favorite search engine.

+1. Biemer, P. P. (2010).
+Total survey error: Design, implementation, and evaluation.
+Public Opinion Quarterly, 74(5), 817-848.
+2. Blumenthal, M., Clement, S., Clinton, J. D., Durand, C., Franklin, C., Miringoff, L., ... & Witt, G. E. (2017).
+An evaluation of 2016 election polls in the US. [link]
+3. Meng, X. L. (2018).
+Statistical paradises and paradoxes in big data (I): Law of large populations, big data paradox, and the 2016 US presidential election.
+The Annals of Applied Statistics, 12(2), 685-726.
+4. Groves, R. M., & Lyberg, L. (2010).
+Total survey error: Past, present, and future.
+Public opinion quarterly, 74(5), 849-879.
+5. Lynn (1996) Weighting for nonresponse.
+Survey and Statistical Computing 1996, edited by R. Banks
+6. Kalton, G., & Flores-Cervantes, I. (2003).
+Weighting methods.
+Journal of official statistics, 19(2), 81.
+7. Brick, J. M. (2013).
+Unit nonresponse and weighting adjustments: A critical review.
+Journal of Official Statistics, 29(3), 329-353.
+8.	de Leeuw, E., Hox, J., & Luiten, A. (2018).
+International nonresponse trends across countries and years: an analysis of 36 years of Labour Force Survey data.
+Survey Methods: Insights from the Field, 1-11.
+9. Little, R.J.
+(2004).
+To model or not to model?
+Competing modes of inference for finite population sampling.
+Journal of the American Statistical Association, 99, 546-556.
+10. Cornesse, C., Blom, A. G., Dutwin, D., Krosnick, J. A., De Leeuw, E. D., Legleye, S., ... & Struminskaya, B. (2020).
+A Review of Conceptual Approaches and Empirical Evidence on Probability and Nonprobability Sample Survey Research.
+Journal of Survey Statistics and Methodology.
+11. Biemer Paul B., Edith de Leeuw Stephanie Eckman Brad Edwards Frauke Kreuter Lars E. Lyberg N. Clyde Tucker Brady T. West (eds.)
+(2017).
+Total Survey Error in Practice.
+Chapters 3 “Big Data: A Survey Research Perspective” and 2 “Total Twitter Error”.
+John Wiley & Sons.
+Available through UU library (DOI:10.1002/9781119041702)
+12. De Leeuw, E.D.
+(2018).
+Mixed-Mode: Past, Present, and Future.
+Survey Research Methods, 12, 2, 75-89. https://ojs.ub.uni-konstanz.de/srm/article/view/7402/6582
+13. Toepoel, de Leeuw & Hox (2019).
+Single- and mixed-mode survey data collection.
+Sage Research Methods foundations (on blackboard)
+14. Kolenikov, S., & Kennedy, C. (2014).
+Evaluating Three Approaches to Statistically Adjust for Mode Effects.
+Journal of Survey Statistics and Methodology, 2(2).